TristanSalles/EarthSurface/docs/tectonics.rst

    </div>

+Wegener took his idea one step further and proposed that all of the continents were together in one giant supercontinent 200 million years ago called Pangea.
+Like many great ideas in science, Wegener’s idea of continental drift was not accepted by his peers, in part because he did not have a well-developed hypothesis to explain what was causing the continents to drift.
+It wasn’t until the 1960’s that his idea was expanded upon by scientists like Harry Hess.

 Plate tectonics, earthquakes, and volcanoes
 ************************************************

 Plate tectonic boundaries are often associated with earthquakes and volcanic activity, and by looking at maps for the distribution of earthquakes and volcanoes around the world, you can interpret the boundaries between the major tectonic plates.

-Generally, **divergent plate boundaries** are characterised by shallow earthquakes and some volcanism. **Convergent boundaries** have a range of earthquake depths from shallow to deep, and many have volcanoes as a result of subduction.
-Subduction occurs in convergent boundaries where the denser, oceanic plate descends into the mantle beneath the overriding plate.
-Convergent boundaries also tend to produce linear and curved mountain belts. **Transform boundaries** typically have shallow earthquakes and no volcanoes.

 .. figure:: images/plates.png
   :width: 100 %
   :alt: Different plates
   :align: center

+Generally, **divergent plate boundaries** are characterised by shallow earthquakes and some volcanism. **Convergent boundaries** have a range of earthquake depths from shallow to deep, and many have volcanoes as a result of subduction.
+Subduction occurs in convergent boundaries where the denser, oceanic plate descends into the mantle beneath the overriding plate.
+Convergent boundaries also tend to produce linear and curved mountain belts. **Transform boundaries** typically have shallow earthquakes and no volcanoes.

 Plate movements
 -----------------